 By allowing $a \neq 0$ (or $\sigma{Vu} \neq 0$ ), we extend earlier results on exogeneity tests, which focus on the null hypothesis $H_a$ : a = 0.
-The literature on this topic is considerable; see, for example, Durbin (1954), Wu (1973, 1974, 1983), Revankar and Hartley (1973), Hausman (1978), Revankar (1978), Dufour (1979, 1987), Hwang (1980), Kariya and Hodoshima (1980), Hausman and Taylor (1981), Spencer and Berk (1981), Nakamura and Nakamura (1981), Engle (1982), Smith (1983, 1984, 1985), Staiger and Stock (1997), Doko Tchatoka and Dufour (2011b, 2011a).
+The literature on this topic is considerable; see, for example, Durbin (1954), Wu (1973, 1974, 1983), Revankar and Hartley (1973), Hausman (1978), Revankar (1978), Dufour (1979, 1987), Hwang (1980), Kariya and Hodoshima (1980), Hausman and Taylor (1981), Spencer and Berk (1981), Nakamura and Nakamura (1981), Engle (1982), Smith (1983, 1984, 1985), Staiger and Stock (1997), and Doko Tchatoka and Dufour (2011a, b).
 By contrast, we consider here the problem of testing any value of a (or $\sigma{Vu}$ ) and build confidence sets for these parameters.
-By allowing for weak instruments, we extend the results in Dufour (1979, 1987) where Wald-type tests and confidence sets are proposed for inference on a and $\sigma{Vu}$ , under assumptions which exclude weak instruments.
-Finally, by considering inference on a and $\sigma{Vu}$ , we extend a procedure proposed in Dufour and Jasiak (2001) for inference on the aggregate parameter $\theta = \beta + a$ (but not a or $\sigma{Vu}$ ) in the context of a different model.
+By allowing for weak instruments, we extend the results in Dufour (1979, 1987) where Wald-type tests and confidence sets are proposed for inference on a and $\sigma{Vu}$ , under assumptions that exclude weak instruments.
+Finally, by considering inference on the aggregate parameter $\theta = \beta + a$ (but not a or $\sigma{Vu}$ ) in the context of a different model.

 On exploiting results from Dufour and Taamouti (2005, 2007), we supply analytical forms for the proposed confidence sets, and we give the necessary and sufficient conditions under which they are bounded.
-These results can be used to assess partial exogeneity hypotheses even when identification is deficient or weak.
-In order to allow for alternative assumptions on error distributions, we show that the proposed AR-type statistics are pivotal as long as errors follow a completely specified distribution (up to an unknown scale - possibly random - parameter), which may be non-Gaussian.
-Due to this invariance property, exact Monte Carlo tests can be performed without a Gaussian assumption [as described in Dufour (2006)].
-In particular, we show this is feasible under general assumptions which allow considerable heterogeneity in the reduced-form model for Y, even a completely unspecified model for Y. On allowing for more general error distributions and weakly exogenous instruments (along with standard high-level asymptotic assumptions), we also show that the proposed methods to two empirical examples: the relationship between trade and economic growth [Frankel and Romer (1999), Dufour and Taamouti (2007)], and the model of returns to education studied by Card (1995) and Kleibergen (2004, Table 2, p.
+These results can be used to assess partial exogeneity hypotheses, even when identification is deficient or weak.
+In order to allow for alternative assumptions on error distributions, we show that the proposed AR-type statistics are pivotal as long as errors follow a completely specified distribution (up to an unknown scale - possibly random - parameter), which might be non-Gaussian.
+Because of this invariance property, exact Monte Carlo tests can be performed without a Gaussian assumption, as described by Dufour (2006).
+In particular, we show this is feasible under general assumptions, which allow considerable heterogeneity in the reduced-form model for Y, even a completely unspecified model for Y. On allowing for more general error distributions and weakly exogenous instruments (along with standard high-level asymptotic assumptions), we also show that the proposed procedures remain asymptotically valid and identification-robust.
+Finally, we apply the proposed methods to two empirical examples: the relationship between trade and economic growth (Frankel and Romer, 1999, and Dufour and Taamouti, 2007), and the model of returns to education studied by Card (1995) and Kleibergen (2004, Table 2, p.
 421).

 The paper is organized as follows.
-Section 2 describes the model and the identification conditions for endogeneity parameters.
-Section 3 presents the finite-sample theory for inference on regression endogeneity parameters.
-Section 4 discusses asymptotic theory and inference for covariance endogeneity parameters.
+In Section 2, we describe the model and the identification conditions for endogeneity parameters.
+In Section 3, we present the finite-sample theory for inference on regression endogeneity parameters.
+In Section 4, we discuss asymptotic theory and inference for covariance endogeneity parameters.
 In Section 5, we present empirical applications.

-2. Framework: endogeneity parameters and their identification where $y = [y_1, ..., y_T]$ is a $T \times 1$ vector of observations on a dependent variable, $Y = [Y_1, ..., Y_T]'$ is a $T \times G$ matrix of observations on (possibly) endogenous explanatory variables ( $G \ge 1$ ), $X_1$ is a $T \times k_1$ full-column-rank matrix of strictly exogenous variables, $u = [u_1, ..., u_T]'$ is a vector of structural disturbances, $\beta$ and $\gamma$ are $G \times 1$ and $k_1 \times 1$ unknown coefficient vectors.
-Further, Y satisfies the model:
+2. FRAMEWORK: ENDOGENEITY PARAMETERS AND THEIR IDENTIFICATION where $y = [y_1, \ldots, y_T]'$ is a $T \times 1$ vector of observations on a dependent variable, $Y = [Y_1, \ldots, Y_T]'$ is a $T \times G$ matrix of observations on (possibly) endogenous explanatory variables $(G \ge 1)$ , $X_1$ is a $T \times k_1$ full-column-rank matrix of strictly exogenous variables, $u = [u_1, \ldots, u_T]'$ is a vector of structural disturbances, and $\beta$ and $\gamma$ are $G \times 1$ and $k_1 \times 1$ unknown coefficient vectors.
+Further, Y satisfies the model